TunnyTraffic/python_crypto_snippets/README.md

 # python_crypto_snippets
-Useful blocks of re-usable code
+Building up a repo of useful snippets of code for crypto.
+This is for toybox applications only.